firedancer-io/firedancer/book/guide/configuring.md

 ::: tip MIGRATING

-The Solana labs validator is configured with command line options like `--identity identity.json --rpc-port 8899`.
+The Agave validator is configured with command line options like `--identity identity.json --rpc-port 8899`.
 When migrating your scripts, these command line options will need to move to the corresponding configuration option in the TOML file.